Guides • Manage Accounts

 • declined

-For more information about the transaction states, see the state response parameter in Business API: Create a transfer to another account.
+For more information about the transaction states, see the state response parameter in Business API: Create a transfer to another account or card.

 tip